Farmers and Merchants Bank of Los Angeles

-History
+Institutional history

-The Farmers and Merchants Bank was founded in 1871 by 23 prominent Los Angeles businessmen, with an initial capital of $500,000.
-The three largest subscribers were financier Isaias W. Hellman ($100,000), former California Governor John G. Downey ($100,000), and Ozro W. Childs ($50,000) who in later years became the founders of the University of Southern California.
+The Farmers and Merchants Bank, the first incorporated bank in Los Angeles, was founded in 1871 by 23 prominent Los Angeles businessmen, with an initial capital of $500,000.
+The three largest subscribers—financier Isaias W. Hellman ($100,000), former California Governor John G. Downey ($100,000), and Ozro W. Childs ($50,000)—later founded the University of Southern California.
 Other investors included Charles Ducommun ($25,000), I.M.
-Hellman ($20,000), and Jose Mascarel ($10,000.).
+Hellman ($20,000), and Jose Mascarel ($10,000).
 Its original location was at the Pico Building, on Main Street, between what is now US 101 and Temple, roughly at the site of the Triforium.

-The Farmers and Merchants Bank was the first incorporated bank in Los Angeles, founded in 1871 by Isaias W. Hellman.

 The bank built and moved into new offices designed by architect Ezra F. Kysor in 1874 across the street from the Pico Building.
 The Los Angeles National Bank moved into its facilities in the Pico Building.
-In 1883 the F&M Bank moved again, to Main and Commercial streets.
+In 1883 the F&M Bank moved again, to the southeast corner of Main and Commercial streets.

 I.W.
-Hellman, was a cautious lender, insisting that major borrowers have good character and provide good security.
+Hellman was a cautious lender, insisting that major borrowers have good character and provide good security.
 Its subsequent presidents, J.A.
 Graves (who had been Hellman's attorney) and Victor H. Rosetti, continued Hellman's conservative practices, with a large portion of the bank's capital constantly held in Treasury securities.
 As a result, the Bank survived every economic panic period, from the Panic of 1873, Panic of 1893, and Panic of 1896, through the Great Depression.